How to Email Pitch to Brands as a Blogger + Influencer

 With this, I have no clue what you’re really asking for.
 You’re putting it all on me to come up with ideas or figure out what you want.
 It also takes an additional email for me to respond back to you and be like what do you have in mind.

-♡ what to do instead / / give me a unique idea I haven’t heard before
+♡ how to make it a DO / / give me a unique idea I haven’t heard before

 - have a super specific idea already in mind – you want to do an oily skin care series, you want to include a Sunday Riley in a travel content piece on what to put in your carry-on followed up by taking Sunday Riley products through Italy…don’t always put it on the brand to come up with an idea